iem-projects/pd-zexy/README.txt

 linux, irix, osx, mingw,... :
 ------------------------------------------------------------------------------

-you will need to have Pd installed, and a C-compiler (preferably gcc) as well as some a GNUmake compatible implementation of 'make'.
+you will need to have Pd installed, and a C-compiler (preferably gcc) as well as a GNUmake compatible implementation of 'make'.

 on windows, you also need MSYS2/MinGW installed.